 ― coptic feels (seandalai), Friday, 26 June 2020 12:54 (one year ago) link

 The Irish love their pizza so much and they are so fucking shit at it

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Friday, 26 June 2020 13:11 (five months ago) link
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Friday, 26 June 2020 13:11 (one year ago) link